brandur/sorg/content/drafts/postgres-reads.md

-replicas following their primary _very_ closely, and may spend most of their time less than a second out of date, meaning that even systems using read replicas without any techniques for mitigating stale reads will probably produce correct results most of the time.
+replicas following their primary _very_ closely, and may spend most of their time less than a second out of date, meaning that even systems using read replicas without any techniques for mitigating stale reads will produce correct results most of the time.

-As software engineers interested in building highly robust systems, most of the time isn't good enough.
+As software engineers interested in building highly robust systems, "most of the time" isn't good enough.
 We can do better.
 Let's take a look at how we can ensure that stale reads _never_ occur.
-We'll use Postgres's understanding of its own state of replication and some in-application intelligence around connection management to do it.
+To accomplish this, we'll use Postgres's understanding of its own state of replication and some in-application intelligence around connection management.

 ## The Postgres WAL (#postgres-wal)

-In order to come up with a working strategy for avoiding stale reads, we'll first need to understand a little bit about how replication works in Postgres.
+First, we're going to have to understand a little bit about how replication works in Postgres.

 Postgres commits all changes to a ***WAL*** (write-ahead log) for durability reasons.
 Every change is written out as